Processing a customer’s order is the first stage of fulfilment for online sales.

 Encourage customers to give you feedback on how their orders were handled.

-Automating your internal systems can help achieve the speed and efficiency you need from order processing.
+Automating your internal systems can help speed up your order processing.
+It can make things more efficient.
 It brings together all departments that handle the order, from website or sales reps to warehouse staff.
 You can:

 Consider using enterprise resource planning software.
-This can tie in your website with other facets of your business, such as planning, manufacturing and distribution.
-Decide whether an off-the-shelf package will be enough, or whether it is worth investing in a system tailored to your particular industry and supply chain.
-Cheap, easy-to-implement basic order and stock management software is also available and might suit some smaller businesses.
+This can tie in your website with other parts of your business, such as planning, manufacturing and distribution.
+Decide whether an off-the-shelf package will be enough.
+It may be worth investing in a system tailored to your particular industry and supply chain.
+Cheap, easy-to-implement basic order and stock management software is also available.
+This might suit some smaller businesses.

 Connect your suppliers and customers to the system.
 Integrate your system with your website, then customer orders that arrive in your system can be transformed into orders to your suppliers.
-This is so that they can benefit from timelier, accurate order information, with invoices sent and processed automatically.
+This is so that they can benefit from faster, accurate order information.
+Invoices can be sent and processed automatically.

 Automating your internal systems may speed up order processing, but remember that some customers may still prefer personal interaction to maintain the customer service experience.